wareya/vertjp/readme.md

-test code, not a "project"
+test/example code, not a "project"

+crib code at will

 external dependencies:
 	- harfbuzz